Diversity, Equity, and Inclusion Cabinet Bylaws

 The DEI Cabinet shall engage in the following activities in furtherance of its purpose:

-- Design, develop, enhance, and deploy communication strategies and outreach efforts to increase understanding and awareness around systemic inequities and give voice to the lived experiences of our BIPOC communities, people of diverse genders, backgrounds, sexual orientation, socioeconomic status, ability, etc. .
+voice to the lived experiences of our BIPOC communities, people of diverse genders, backgrounds, sexual orientation, socioeconomic status, ability, etc.

 1. The County Executive shall appoint members to the Cabinet consisting of County department directors and staff from all levels of the County.